 Three building blocks are used in Flow

-• Elements are the heart and soul of Salesforce Flow.
-Every complicated logic, assignment, or interaction in Flow goes with elements.
+Elements are the heart and soul of Salesforce Flow.
+Every complicated logic, assignment, or interaction in Flow is related to elements.

 Flow elements